 I decided to revive it from our archives because I think it’s a perfect casserole to make during the holiday season.
 This dish is so delicious!
 You might want to add a green salad as a side, and dinner is done!

-Also, for Gluten-Free, try our Best Zucchini Lasagna!
+Gluten-Free, try our Best Zucchini Lasagna!

-New Year’s Eve is around the corner, and we’re always looking for ways to feed the family with a delicious one-dish-meal during the holiday season.
+The holidays are here and we’re always looking for ways to feed the family with a delicious one-dish-meal during the holiday season.
 Try this one!

 Whatever y’all doing this weekend, we hope it is filled with loved ones, family, and friends!